Preserving a Paradise: The OWU Connection

 “It’s a good model,” he says.
 “Our alumni are spread out all over the world, and I’m hoping other travel-learning courses will take advantage of that.”

 In Costa Rica, the link between alumni and OWU continues.
-Amador visited this summer to take more water samples, and another OWU student took additional aerial photos with a drone.
+Rowley visited this summer to take more water samples, and another OWU student took additional aerial photos with a drone.